liquid-utilities/collection-home/documentation/_example-collection/something-about-something.markdown

 This is the content of an example page within an example collection.

-Check the [Feed Atom][master__collection_home] repository for quick start on utilizing code from this repository within your own GitHub Pages hosted sites.
+Check the [Collection Home][master__collection_home] repository for quick start on utilizing code from this repository within your own GitHub Pages hosted sites.